MinghanLi/UniVS/README.md

 ```

 ### 🌟 Unified Inference for videos
-**Hightlights**: In order to facilitate the evaluation of video segmentation tasks under **the Detectron2** framework, we wrote the evaluation metrics of the six existing video segmentation tasks into the Detectron2 **Evaluators**.
-Now, you can evaluate six video segmentation tasks directly in our code just like COCO, and you no longer need to manually adapt any evaluation indicators by yourself.
-Please refer to `univs/reference` and `univs/inference` for specific codes.

 Download trained weights from [Model Zoo](Model_zoo.md), and save it into the path `pretrained/stage{1,2,3}/`.
 We support multiple ways to evaluate UniVS on VIS, VSS, VPS, VOS, PVOS and RefVOS tasks:
 ```